Alabama Defective E-Cigarette Attorneys

 - Hookah pens

-ENDS have been regulated by the Food & Drug Administration (FDA) since 2016.
+ENDS has been regulated by the Food & Drug Administration (FDA) since 2016.

 There are a few different types of claims that stem from e-cigarette use: